The Healthy Dancer® Complete Guide to Holistic Nutrition for Dancers

 - Intuitive Eating For Dancers

-The Healthy Dancer® Elite Program is available for dancers interested in leveling up their nutrition.
+The Healthy Dancer® is available for dancers interested in leveling up their nutrition.
 This program includes personalized support in the form of bi-monthly coaching calls and virtual guidance.
 Group coaching is another economical option that is available bi-annually through The Healthy Dancer® Summer Intensive and The Healthy Dancer® Winter Intensive.
 These offer an ongoing community, professional masterclasses, workshops, and more.